zeeev/wham/README.md

 ###Running whamg

-Whamg uses paired alignments generated from bwa-mem.
+Whamg uses paired alignments generated with bwa-mem.
 Whamg uses the same bams as SNV and INDEL calling tools.
 Duplicates should be marked or removed, and indel realignment is helpful.
 Whamg is agnostic regarding the bwa-mem –M flag (if you don’t know what that means don’t worry).  **It is important that the –R flag in bwa mem is used.
 Whamg requires read group information.
 Currently, Whamg assumes one library per bam file.**

 ####Example